 About Outagamie Area Chapter of Pheasants Forever

 The Outagamie Area chapter was founded in 2005.
-Our goal is to provide avid outdoorsmen and women an opportunity to assist in the protection and enhancement of pheasants and other upland bird populations around the local area in Outagamie and Calumet counties.
+Our goal is to provide avid outdoorsmen and women an opportunity to assist with local conservation efforts in Outagamie and Calumet counties, by supporting the national Pheasants Forever organization.

 Pheasants Forever was co-founded in 1982 by co-workers at the St. Paul Pioneer Press and Dispatch, outdoor editor Dennis Anderson and national advertising director Jeff Finden.
 Both recognized a need for habitat restoration and preservation to ensure the future of pheasants and other wildlife.